Krichevsky-Lab/smallRNA_seq_pipeline/README.md

 Edit the run list at `scripts/runlist.txt`.

-The current run list contains two test runs:
+The current run list contains 12 SRR codes for samples from GSE48552.
-- SRR1103937
-- SRR1103939

 Run from the repository root: `bash scripts/pipeline.sh [--qc]`.